bigeasy/cadence/diary.md

 an error or errors?
 That would be wicked, but no different from asking the user to choose.
 If you call `async` more than once, or you create an arrayed callback, then you will catch an array of errors.

+### Minimal Cadence

+I've been using Cadence now for three years.
+It works well for me.
+It is an advantage to use Cadence to simplify the reasoning around asynchronous programming.

+When I first created Strata, I used

+Wow!
+Cannot make the words.

+ * Strata had an asynchronous `get` because Streamline.js made that easy.
+If we all used Streamline.js, this would not be a problem, but we don't, and using Strata with all that asynchronicity would be hard, but I'd never notice, because I'd be using Streamline.js.
+ * Streamline.js has outstanding performance.
+ * In all this time, I've used and would miss, finalizers and try/catch, that is the reasoning I don't want to revisit with every project.
+ * Trampolines are also vital, requiring me to otherwise think about the stack.
+ * I've never used parallelism.
+Now that I need parallelism everywhere, I am not not turning to the buried and unqueued parallelism of Cadence.
+It goes.
+ * We still have parallel operations, but they are heterogenous.
+A catch block will take just an error.
+It will be called for each error, until the catch block throws an error, or an error is missed by the regular expression.
+ * We remove arity and arrayed callbacks.
+We remove fixups, which are as easily expressed using a sub-cadence.
+ * Remove any special form of sub-cadence; fixups, parallels, etc.
+ * Finalizers still work correctly as the next step.
+ * Create a minimal Cadence that smokes the benchmarks, if at all possible.
+If not, then minimal Cadence doesn't buy us anything, and we move onto something else.